Rome, Italy Travel Tips for Business Aviation (Part 2)October 29, 2014 by Cecile Salvaggio

 One trip to Rome in a lifetime is not nearly enough.
 You could spend a lifetime in the city and still not have had your fill of the history, the art, the food and the Roman people.
 When it is time to be on your way to your next destination, you will understand what it means to say “Arrivederci, Roma, until we see each other again!”

-If you have any questions about this article or about in-flight catering in Rome, contact me at email@example.com.
+If you have any questions about inflight catering in Rome, contact email@example.com.